 Become a Midwife or Doula

-You have a passion for reproductive rights and health issues, and you’re ready to move beyond contemplation into hands-on action.
+You have a passion for reproductive rights and health issues, and you’re ready to move into hands-on action.
 Becoming a doula or midwife is a powerful way to translate your values into work that brings long-lasting benefits to new parents and growing families.
 The ripple effect of a healthy, positive birth-day lasts a lifetime, and yours can be the hands and heart that make all the difference.

 Welcome to the Work!

-❊ Becoming a Doula
+❊ Become a Birth Doula

-Also I integrated hands-on practice for new doulas with pregnant couples, by having new doulas co-teach with me the popular Creative Movement: Practical Prep for a Positive Birth.
+I integrate hands-on practice for new doulas with pregnant couples, by having new doulas co-teach with me the popular Creative Movement: Practical Prep for a Positive Birth.
 This is your first opportunity to put your new skills and knowledge to use, and it is under my supervision.
 With the support of your doula class, you demonstrate and explain labor options to pregnant people.
 You’ll absorb and integrate an enormous amount of insight, skill and perspective in our days together, emerging ready to attend births.

 Since doula work is non-medical support, there is no state or national licensure or exam.
 Warm Welcome’s structure is lifetime certification; there is no requirement for ongoing CEUs, annual fees or membership.
 Once you’ve completed the process, you’re a doula for good!